-Editor's Note: This is a bi-weekly educational series about racism.
-Thrive Reporter Tierra Thomas will write one article the first week of the month followed by a correspondent.
-Contributors include Donna Hight, Beth Castle, Margaret Lin, Deanna West-Torrence, Renda Cline, Tiffany Mitchell, Crystal Weese, Brigitte Coles and Amy Hiner
+Editor's Note: This is a monthly educational series about racism.
+Contributors include Donna Hight, Beth Castle, Margaret Lin, Deanna West-Torrence, Renda Cline, Tiffany Mitchell, Crystal Davis Weese, Brigitte Coles and Amy Hiner.

 MANSFIELD — While statistical evidence is vague connecting racism to health issues, there are well-documented instances of this disparity.